MathurUtkarsh/hacktoberfest2022-DSA/README.md

 ### 2. Write a Good Commit Message
 You have written some code in your branch, and are ready to commit.
 So, make sure to written good, clean commit messages.
 Let's review the anatomy of a commit message.

+### 3. Lastly, submit your Pull Request
+Go through the checklist on the pull request template to guarantee your submission is valid.
+Our team will review your application, approve and merge your submission if everything is correct.
+Otherwise, you will get notified of the changes requested in the pull request comment section.